SHAKyMLRepo/Project-5-Glasses-Detection-using-Support-Vector-Machines/Readme.md

 ##### Model 5
 <p>For model 5, the focus will be on tuning the hyperparameters for the Support Vector Machine.There are two parameters that first will be considered:</p>

-- **C**: This parameter controls margin hardness (the tradeoff between maximum margin and minimum classification error)
+- **C**: This parameter controls margin hardness (the tradeoff between maximum margin and minimum classification error).
 - **Gamma**: This parameter sets the distance from the margin in which the algorithm will consider point for margin calculations.
 Small gamma means the algorithm will consider points at larger distances.

 <p>GridSearchCV was use to perform cross validation to find the optimal parameters for these two hyperparameters</p>